Manierre Dawson: Later career

-Just as the impact of his civil engineering training is evident in his early work, the events of his life and his profession influenced his art later in his career.
-When he began to make a living from the land and started a family, fertility appeared as the theme of some of his works.
-Likewise, the long hours in his orchards, pruning, spraying, and harvesting resulted in compositions consisting of intertwining limbs.
-Conceived as sculptures but recorded as paintings in the late teens, some were later realized in three dimensions.
-Living in rural Michigan and struggling financially he made art from what was available (Portland cement, scraps of lumber, pieces of plywood).
-Sheets of composite wood (brand names Novoply and Timblend) were laminated together for thickness and carved into freestanding sculptures.
+His civil engineering training is evident in his early work, and his experiences, particularly working on his farm, influenced his art later in his career.
+Fertility emerged as a theme in his work when he began to make a living from the land and once he started a family.
+Similarly, the long hours in his orchards—pruning, spraying, and harvesting—inspired artistic compositions consisting of intertwining limbs.
+Originally conceived as sculptures but recorded as paintings in the late teens, some of these works were later realized in three dimensions.
+Living in rural Michigan and struggling financially, he created art using whatever was available (Portland cement, scraps of lumber, pieces of plywood).
+He laminated sheets of composite wood (brand names Novoply and Timblend) together for thickness and carved into freestanding sculptures.
+In the mid-1950s, he and his wife began wintering in Sarasota, Florida.

-In the mid-1950s he and his wife began wintering in Sarasota, Florida.
-The first real recognition of his work began in 1966 with a retrospective exhibition mounted by the Grand Rapids Art Museum.
-An exhibition organized by the John and Mable Ringing Museum in Sarasota and shared with the Norton Museum of Art in West Palm Springs followed a year later.
-This exhibition brought Dawson to the attention of Robert Schoelkopf who showed his work in New York in April 1969 and March 1981.
+Recognition of his work began in 1966 with a retrospective exhibition organized by the Grand Rapids Art Museum.
+An exhibition organized by the John and Mable Ringling Museum in Sarasota, was shared with the Norton Museum of Art in West Palm Springs a year later.
+This exhibition brought Dawson to the attention of Robert Schoellkopf, who showed his work in New York in April 1969 and March 1981.

-When Dawson was diagnosed with cancer in 1968, he sold the Michigan farm and moved to Sarasota permanently.
-He died on August 15, 1969.
+In 1968, Dawson was diagnosed with cancer.
+He sold his Michigan farm and moved to Sarasota permanently, where he died on August 15, 1969.